-The NSW Department of Planning and Environment's (DPE) Aviation Safeguarding Guidelines - Western Sydney Aerotropolis and surrounding areas (October 2021) (NSW DPE, 2022a) also provides guidelines for managing land use impacts related to aircraft noise and were developed with input from DITRDCA.
+The Aviation Safeguarding Guidelines - Western Sydney Aerotropolis and surrounding areas (October 2021) (NSW Department of Planning and Environment, 2022a) also provides guidelines for managing land use impacts related to aircraft noise and were developed by the NSW Government with input from DITRDCA.
 The guidelines seek to ensure planning authorities consider the aircraft noise guidelines and noise exposure contour maps when undertaking land use planning for the Aerotropolis and surrounding areas of influence.